Professor of Applied Analysis

-On 27 July 2021 I give a lecture at the QJMAM/IMA Summer School on Asymptotics of PDEs and Modelling of Waves.
+On 27 July 2021 I gave a lecture at the QJMAM/IMA Summer School on Asymptotics of PDEs and Modelling of Waves.
 Accompanying notes can be found here.

 The research proposal "Quantitative tools for upscaling the micro-geometry of resonant media" has been supported by EPSRC.
 This 3-year-long project, which will kick off in October 2021, will focus on the development of a quantitative framework for wave phenomena in electromagnetic composite media where some of the components exhibits resonant properties, this leading to non-classical behaviour on the macro-scale.
 It is situated at the triple point of mathematical analysis, wave mechanics, and materials science and envisages a full-time research associate joining the project team for 30 months.
 If you are interested in this opportunity, feel free to contact me at the email address below.